-Trail Conditions: Closed
+Trail Conditions: Good

-Snow Cover: 0-3
+Snow Cover: 6-10 inches

-Date of Report: April 13, 2018
+Date of Report: December 13, 2019

 (Please include your Name, Address, City, State and Zip with your map request.)

-The scenic beauty, wilderness sledding and abundance of services, makes the area unmatched as a destination point for snowmobilers throughtout the midwest.
+The scenic beauty, wilderness sledding and abundance of services, makes the area unmatched as a destination point for snowmobilers throughout the Midwest.
 The local snowmobile clubs have worked hard to develop and maintain routes that include a wide assortment of riding pleasures.
 The trails take you through, both private and public lands, over a variety of terrain including, forests, wetlands, farm fields, streams, lakes and bridges.
-Many of our summer trails double as cross counrty ski trails, or snowmobile trails in the winter.
+Many of our summer trails double as cross country ski trails, or snowmobile trails in the winter.